Ventriloquism: Emergence as entertainment

 The entertainment came of age during the era of the music hall in the United Kingdom and vaudeville in the United States.
 George Sutton began to incorporate a puppet act into his routine at Nottingham in the 1830s, followed by Fred Neiman later in the century, but it is Fred Russell who is regarded as the father of modern ventriloquism.
 In 1886, he was offered a professional engagement at the Palace Theatre in London and took up his stage career permanently.
 His act, based on the cheeky-boy dummy "Coster Joe" that would sit in his lap and 'engage in a dialogue' with him was highly influential for the entertainment format and was adopted by the next generation of performers.
 A blue plaque has been embedded in a former residence of Russell by the British Heritage Society which reads 'Fred Russell the father of ventriloquism lived here'.
+Fred Russell's successful comedy team format was applied by the next generation of ventriloquists.
+It was taken forward by the British Arthur Prince with his dummy Sailor Jim, who became one of the highest paid entertainers on the music hall circuit, and by the Americans The Great Lester and Edgar Bergen.
+Bergen, together with his favorite figure Charlie McCarthy, hosted a radio program that was broadcast from 1937 to 1956 and which was No. 1 on the nights it aired, popularizing the idea of the comedic ventriloquist.
+Bergen continued performing until his death in 1978, and his popularity inspired many other famous ventriloquists who followed him, including Ray Alan, Arthur Worsley, Paul Winchell, Jimmy Nelson, David Strassman, Jeff Dunham, Terry Fator, Ronn Lucas, Wayland Flowers, Shari Lewis, Willie Tyler, Jay Johnson, Nina Conti, Paul Zerdin, and Darci Lynne.
+Another ventriloquist act popular in the United States in the 1950s and 1960s was Señor Wences.